Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Opportunities Toward Future Coordination of GenAI into Collaborative Newswork (RQ3)

 Toward the end of many interviews, participants began to reflect critically on the organizational priorities that have shaped their newsroom’s GenAI projects.
 A recurring concern was the observation that internal AI teams and technical leadership tend to prioritize model development and task-specific performance over the collaborative workflows and user interfaces necessary for these tools to function meaningfully in daily editorial practice.

-As P1 explained, \textit{“When resources are limited and especially when the government wants to see concrete GenAI system design outcomes, such as a functional prototype system that can be showcased in public or to the government as evidence of progress.”} This mindset, while understandable in a results-driven institutional context like China’s, implicitly relegates collaboration to a downstream concern: something to be added later, once the core AI infrastructure is in place, rather than a foundational element of system design.
+As \( P1_{\text{female, editor/manager}} \), who oversees organizational-level technology and workflow decisions in her newsroom, explained, \textit{“When resources are limited and especially when the government wants to see concrete GenAI system design outcomes, such as a functional prototype system that can be showcased in public or to the government as evidence of progress.”} This mindset, while understandable in a results-driven institutional context like China’s, implicitly relegates collaboration to a downstream concern: something to be added later, once the core AI infrastructure is in place, rather than a foundational element of system design.

-To address this imbalance, participants called for a cultural shift in GenAI development: collaboration must be treated as a first-order concern, not an afterthought.
+To address this imbalance, participants called for a cultural shift in GenAI development: collaboration could be treated as a first-order concern, not an afterthought.
 They outlined three specific strategies for achieving this transformation: First, involving editors and journalists early in the development process.
-Rather than viewing users as passive recipients of prebuilt systems, participants argued that journalists must be embedded in the development cycle from the beginning to ensure GenAI tools are grounded in collaborative realities.
-As P18 put it, \textit{“If no one is thinking about how these tools work in collaboration, how our colleagues or editors might perceive their use, it’s hard to trust that the tools are reliable in a newsroom collaboration context.”}
+Rather than viewing users as passive recipients of prebuilt systems, participants argued that journalists could be embedded in the development cycle from the beginning to ensure GenAI tools are grounded in collaborative realities.
+As \( P18_{\text{male, editor/journalist}} \) put it, \textit{“If no one is thinking about how these tools work in collaboration, how our colleagues or editors might perceive their use, it’s hard to trust that the tools are reliable in a newsroom collaboration context.”}

 Second, embed collaboration into the technical design of GenAI systems.
-Participants emphasized that GenAI platforms must support collaborative features, such as shared editing environments, real-time commenting, and visible histories of GenAI interactions.
-As P8 noted, \textit{“As an editor, I need to know how journalists interact with GenAI.
+Participants emphasized that GenAI platforms could support collaborative features, such as shared editing environments, real-time commenting, and visible histories of GenAI interactions.
+As \( P8_{\text{male, editor}} \) noted, \textit{“As an editor, I need to know how journalists interact with GenAI.
 If that visibility were built into the platform, it would help.
-But without it, we obviously can’t monitor every journalist’s chat history with GenAI, that would be outrageous and a violation of privacy.”}
+But without it, we obviously can’t monitor every journalist’s chat history with their GenAI, that would be outrageous and a violation of privacy.”}